-Rant aside, let’s backtrack and let me tell you about the W trek, one of the most famous treks in Torres del Paine, Patagonia.
-Also, on this post I’ll also talk about how to hike W Trek with just a daypack (TLDR: we rented tents and sleeping bags along the way).
+Now let me tell you some tips on how to plan the W trek, the most famous treks in Torres del Paine, Patagonia.
+On this post I’ll also talk about how to hike W Trek with just a daypack by renting tents and sleeping bags along the way.

 What and Where is the “W” Hike Torres del Paine?

 The “W” trail is located in Torres del Paine National Park in Patagonia Chile.
 Even though the national park has a lot of other trails, the “W” is without a doubt the most popular Torres del Paine trek.
 Many even claim that it’s one of the most beautiful treks in the world, providing views of Patagonia’s most impressive peaks such as the Torres and the Cuernos.

 The “W” is called so because of the shape that the trail traces, but the “W” is only a part of the bigger trail network.
 If you want to do a longer trek, you can look into the “O” and the “Q” which takes you along the backside of the Torres del Paine where it’s less crowded and the views are just as spectacular (or so I heard).